skenderidis/gtm-parsing/README.md

 ### How it works

 The client (user or app) will make a request to the PHP endpoint specifying to provide the records either for servers/pools/wideips `https://php-ip-address/endpoint.php?retrieve=pool`.
-PHP script (endpoint.php) will get the variable `retrieve` that can have 3 values.
+PHP script (endpoint.php) will get the variable `retrieve` that can have 3 values (see below).

 | retrieve values    |